Source code for MDMC.trajectory_analysis.observables.fqt

 # pylint: disable=c-extension-no-member

-[docs] def calculate_rho(positions: np.ndarray, Q_vectors: list) -> Generator[np.ndarray, None, None]: """ Calculates ``t`` dependent number density in reciprocal space for all Q vectors As rho is the sum of the contributions for all of the specified Q vectors, these Q vectors should have the same Q value.
-Parameters ---------- positions : numpy.ndarray An ``array`` of atomic positions for which the reciprocal space number density should be calculated Q_vectors : list A list of one or more Q vectors with the same Q value Returns ------- Generator[np.ndarray] A generator for the reciprocal space number density for each Q-vector. """ for Q_vector in Q_vectors: yield np.exp(-1j * np.dot(Q_vector, positions))
+[docs] def calculate_rho(positions: np.ndarray, Q_vectors: list) -> Generator[np.ndarray, None, None]: """ Calculate ``t`` dependent number density in reciprocal space for all Q vectors.
+As rho is the sum of the contributions for all of the specified Q vectors, these Q vectors should have the same Q value.
+Parameters ---------- positions : numpy.ndarray An ``array`` of atomic positions for which the reciprocal space number density should be calculated.
+Q_vectors : list A list of one or more Q vectors with the same Q value.
+Yields ------ np.ndarray Reciprocal space number density for each Q-vector. """ for Q_vector in Q_vectors: yield np.exp(-1j * np.dot(Q_vector, positions))

-[docs] def calc_incoherent_scatt_length(element): """ Takes the incoherent scattering cross section of element and calculates the incoherent scattering length to be returned.
-Parameters ---------- element: string a string representing the chemical symbol of the element, e.g 'He' for Helium.
+[docs] def calc_incoherent_scatt_length(element): """ Calculate incoherent scattering length from incoherent scattering cross section.
+Parameters ---------- element : str A string representing the chemical symbol of the element, e.g 'He' for Helium.
 Returns ------- float Incoherent scattering length of chemical symbol passed in. """ xs_incoh = periodictable.elements.symbol(element).neutron.incoherent b_incoh = periodictable.elements.symbol(element).neutron.b_c_i if xs_incoh is not None and not b_incoh: b_incoh = float(np.sqrt(100 * xs_incoh / (4 * np.pi))) return float(b_incoh)